top of page

 • Rinse out your mouth and the tooth fragment with lukewarm water.

-• Apply a bag of ice or damp, cold hand towel to the outside of your cheek.
+• Apply a bag of ice or a damp, cold hand towel to the outside of your cheek.

 • Visit your dentist as soon as possible.